HPInc/testcad/docs/index.md

 #### Collaborate !

-testCAD has been developed with [Open Source Qt](https://www.qt.io/download) you are invited to collaborate with our project we believe your work will make us improve.
+testCAD has been developed with [Open Source Qt](https://www.qt.io/download) and it is distributed under the [MIT License](https://choosealicense.com/licenses/mit/).

-testCAD is distributed under the [MIT License](https://choosealicense.com/licenses/mit/).
+You are invited to collaborate with our project !

 ![Branching](https://guides.github.com/activities/hello-world/branching.png)